prociow/sensorberg-dev.github.io/README.md

 ```
 jekyll serve --drafts
 ```
-The drafts will not be visible on the actual website!!!
+The drafts will not be visible on the actual website.